Global Map Showing location of petroglyphs.

 Introducion

-In the late 1990's, William McGlone, an amateur archaeologist and retired space engineer, discovered the same collection of symbols carved in heavily patinated stones surrounding the Southeast town of La Junta, Colorado.
+In the late 1990's, William McGlone, an amateur archaeologist and retired space engineer, discovered the same collection of symbols carved in heavily patinated stones surrounding the Southeast Colorado town of La Junta.
 Dating of the patina corresponded to the same era as the writing found in Harkarkom in Israel.
 McGlone documented the locations of this writing before his untimely death in 1998.
-Prior to this, he gave many of his maps and notes to Gary Vey, editor of Viewzone.
+Prior to this, he gave many of his maps and notes to Gary Vey, programmer and editor of Viewzone.
 Vey was able, with the help of Dr. Harris, to successfully translate many of these old petroglyphs and developed a computer program to do this in the field.

-In 1999, Viewzone visited and photographed the petroglyphs in Colorado and posted them on the internet.
-Within a few years, images of similar petroglyphs were sent to Vey by archaeologists and historians from many different global locations.
-This included a refined and huge collection of writing from the Republic of Yemen at the site of the palace of the Queen of Sheba.
+Within a few years, images of similar petroglyphs were sent to Vey by archaeologists and historians from many global locations.
+This included a huge, refined collection of writing from the Republic of Yemen, at the site of the newly discovered palace of the Queen of Sheba.
 Vey was immediately invited to visit the museums and archaeological sites in Yemen and photographed as well as translated many of the older stone and bronze artifacts.

 The writing in Colorado and Yemen spoke of some event, possibly related to the Sun, which was prophesied to change human civilization.
 Subsequent translations of sites in Oklahoma, Australia and South America have added more details about this future event; however, the present report is meant to describe and illustrate this ancient writing system, which we are calling "first tongue."
+It is similar to proto-Canaanite but, because it seems to pre-date the Canaanites, the use of "First Tongue" is preferred.

 Viewzone || Comments